getify/You-Dont-Know-JS/async & performance/ch1.md

 The single-threaded event loop is one expression of concurrency (there are certainly others, which we'll come back to later).

-### Non-interacting
+### Noninteracting

-As two or more "processes" are interleaving their steps/events concurrently within the same program, they don't necessarily need to interact with each other if the tasks are unrelated. **If they don't interact, non-determinism is perfectly acceptable.**
+As two or more "processes" are interleaving their steps/events concurrently within the same program, they don't necessarily need to interact with each other if the tasks are unrelated. **If they don't interact, nondeterminism is perfectly acceptable.**

 For example: